gokarla-io/shopware/README.md

 ## Features

-- Place orders created through the storefront (submitted cart by the user).
+- Place orders (without a tracking code).
+- Update shipment address from an order.
-- Fulfill orders if a tracking code is detected when editing in the admin panel.
+- Fulfill orders (add a delivery to an order with a tracking code).

 ## Requirements